15 Essential CNA Supplies for Work You Shouldn’t Miss

 They can reduce leg fatigue and that heavy “end-of-shift” feeling, especially during long shifts.
 If you’re investing in CNA supplies, this is a comfort upgrade that pays off quickly.

-High-Quality Hand Cream
+High-Quality Hand Cream — Optional/Ask facility first

 Why CNAs Use It